Mary Osborne 1936 - 2020 - Obituary

-Survivors include: her husband, Johnnie Osborne; two sons, Eddie (Linda) Osborne of Bardstown and John "Hooker" (Dana) Osborne of Springfield; a daughter, Wanda (Billy Carl) Foster of Springfield; a sister, Thelma Haggard of Liberty; a sister-in-law, Alice Abell of Lebanon; four grandchildren, Stacey Hall, Krystal Mattingly, and Daniel and Kirby Osborne; and five great-grandchildren, McClain and Avery Osborne, Zeek Mattingly, and Nash and Knox Berens.
+She is survived by her husband, Johnnie Osborne; two sons, Eddie (Linda) Osborne, of Bardstown, and John "Hooker" (Dana) Osborne, of Springfield; a daughter, Wanda (Billy Carl) Foster, of Springfield; a sister, Thelma Haggard, of Liberty; a sister-in-law, Alice Abell, of Lebanon; four grandchildren, Stacey Hall, Krystal Mattingly and Daniel and Kirby Osborne; five great grandchildren, McClain and Avery Osborne, Zeek Mattingly and Nash and Knox Berens.

 All services will be private.